 Mr. Kevin Ichikawa, the U.S. representative for the Central Japan Railway Company, "The Superconducting Maglev Deployment Project in Japan and the U.S."

-Mr. Kevin Ichikawa will meet with midshipmen and faculty to discuss the parallel development of the Central Japan Railway Company and the modernization of Japan.
+Mr. Kevin Ichikawa will meet with midshipmen and faculty to discuss the parallel development of the superconducting Maglev railway system in Japan and the United States.
 The Central Japan Railway Company is the main railway company operating in the Nagoya region of central Japan.
-Most associate the Japanese railway system with the high speed Bullet, or Shinkansen trains that achieve speeds of 270km/hr, or a 500km route in just three hours.
+Most people associate the Japanese railway system with the high speed Bullet, or Shinkansen trains that achieve speeds of 270km/hr, or a 500km route in just three hours.
 The modernization program for the Japanese railway system was originally developed in 1940 and grew in tandem with Japanese manufacturing and economic trends.